 Useful Tools & Apps

 The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
 For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

 Botanical gardens are not just for city dwellers to connect with green spaces.
-They also provide inspiration, education and wonder.
+They also provide inspiration, education, and wonder.
 Each botanical garden is unique and is a great activity any time of year.

-Ready to explore tunnels, and lava caves and learn about the António Borges Garden Fauna & Flora?
+Ready to explore tunnels, lava caves, and learn about the António Borges Garden fauna and flora?